mggg/VoteKit/paper/paper.md

 belief that the associated distributions \[\...\] might actually describe rankings in actual elections\" [@Tideman2010TheSO].
-They therefore recommend *spatial models* instead, which themselves are of dubious realism for the selection of political candidates.[^5]
+They therefore recommend *spatial models* instead, which themselves are of dubious realism for the selection of political candidates.[^5] -->

-`VoteKit` implements many of the models described in those surveys, as well as newer mathematical models that give users the ability to generate profiles that are designed to comport with real-world ranking behavior and particularly to generate polarized elections.
+`VoteKit` implements many of the models typically used in computational social choice, as well as newer mathematical models that give users the ability to generate profiles that are designed to comport with real-world ranking behavior and particularly to generate polarized elections.
 Two leading